phillipeaton/VecForth/README.md

 Fast-forward 20 years, I acquired a non-working Vectrex for free, which I fixed and then wondered what I could do with it, maybe there was more than just a version of Asteroids.
 Seeing it had a 6809 CPU, I remembered the open source CamelForth for 6809 I'd seen some years previously, which included a PC-based cross-compiler.
 This was very similar to the professional Z80180 single-board computers I had programmed in Forth in the 1990s.

 I thought maybe I could get CamelForth running on the Vectrex?
 At first sight, the Vectrex presents a few challenges to this scenario, namely 1K of RAM, no serial communications port, keyboard or other usable display.
-However, the cartridge port is quite fully featured and the computer address space is completely open and all the circuit diagrams are readily available.
-I also found a thriving community of Vectrex enthusiasts making all sorts of hardware add-ons, new software and other stuff.
-As it turns out, getting CamelForth running was quite doable.
+However, the cartridge port is quite fully featured, the computer address space is completely open and all the circuit diagrams are readily available.
+I also found a thriving community of Vectrex enthusiasts making all sorts of hardware add-ons, new software and all sorts of other stuff.
+As it turns out, getting CamelForth running on the Vectrex was quite doable.

 #### [Back to top](#VecForth)

 ## What Can You Do With It?

 Good question!
 Lots of people have heard of Forth, but not many know much about it.
-In the 1970s and 80s, Forth was very popular in micro-computer programming circles as it could provide a complete interactive operating system and programming language on the device itself, with good performance, whilst consuming hardly any system resources.
+In the 1970s and 80s, Forth was very popular in microcomputer programming circles as it could provide a complete interactive operating system and programming language on the device itself, with good performance, whilst consuming very few system resources.
 Since the 1990s, coupled with a PC-based cross-compiler, Forth offers an incredibly efficient development platform for custom hardware, even today.

 Now, for the Vectrex specifically, with VecForth you can:

-- Use the Vectrex like a 1980s micro-computer like the Commodore 64 for example, via a serially connected PC terminal-emulator, entering commands on the keyboard and getting immediate answers.
+- Use the Vectrex like a 1980s microcomputer, such as the Commodore 64 for example, via a serially-connected PC terminal emulator, entering commands on the keyboard and getting immediate answers.
 You can write Forth programs on-the-fly.

-- Live experiment with the Vectrex hardware directly on the device, e.g. read/write directly to the timers, joysticks, sound generator, Vector monitor.
+- Live experiment with the Vectrex hardware directly on the device, e.g. read/write directly to the timers, joysticks, sound generator, vector monitor.

 - Write new programs/games in Forth on a PC and - in literally 1 or 2 seconds - cross-compile, transfer to and run on the Vectrex for interactive testing/debugging.